3 Valuable Benefits of Pursuing Legal Studies or a Similar Path

 The effective administration of law and justice is essential to maintaining a free and fair society.
 Plus, our communities have no shortage of issues that must be dealt with through our legal and law enforcement institutions.
 Such issues are simply ongoing aspects of society that require educated and well-trained professionals to help address.
 Year over year, the demand continues to be stable, if not growing.
 Just take a look at these facts:

 - In 2013 alone, almost 13.5 million cases were handled by state-level trial courts across America, including civil, criminal, juvenile, domestic-relations, traffic, and violations cases.*

 - Nearly 1.4 million cases were filed in the U.S. federal court system during the fiscal year from September 2013 to September 2014.**

 - From 2007 to 2017, the number of lawyers in America rose by 16.8 percent.*** And lawyers, paralegals, and other legal professionals aren't just involved in court trials or litigation.
 In fact, a huge percentage of them specialize in more day-to-day issues related to areas like business and employment law, contracts, property transfers, taxes, estate planning, and intellectual property.

 - About 55 percent of people in the U.S. never prepare a will or estate plan, so the market for potential clients in that area of law still has a lot of room to grow.***

 - In 2010 alone, America was home to more than 28 million businesses.
 And roughly 400,000 new employer businesses are established each year in the U.S.†† Most of them require good legal advice and ongoing legal services, especially as they grow, enter new markets, or seek to acquire or merge with other businesses.

 - Almost 9.2 million crimes involving property or violence occurred in the U.S. in 2016.****

-One of the stronger job outlooks in this sector belongs to paralegals and legal assistants, which are expected to experience employment gains of eight percent between 2014 and 2024.
-Other growing occupations include private investigators with projected job increases of five percent, arbitrators and mediators with nine percent estimated job growth, and court reporters with anticipated growth of two percent over the same period.†
+One of the stronger job outlooks in this sector belongs to paralegals and legal assistants, which are expected to experience employment gains of 15 percent between 2016 and 2026.
+Other growing occupations include private investigators with projected job increases of 10 percent, arbitrators and mediators with 11 percent estimated job growth, and court reporters with anticipated growth of three percent over the same period.†